-91 The National Strategy for the Recruitment of Lay Magistrates (2003) stated that there were 6% ethnic minority Magistrates as against 7.9% of the population as a whole.
+The National Strategy for the Recruitment of Lay Magistrates (2003) stated that there were 6 per cent ethnic minority magistrates as against 7.9 per cent of the population as a whole.

-92 The Judiciary in the Magistrates' Courts (2000).
+The Judiciary in the Magistrates' Courts (2000).

-93 Not least by housing, employment and other legal restrictions.
+Not least by housing, employment and other legal restrictions.

-94 Davies, Tyres & Croall, Criminal Justice (2nd Ed Longman, 1998) at p.177.
+M. Davies, J. Tyrer and H. Croall, Criminal Justice, 2nd edn (London: Longman, 1998) 177.

-inevitably is affected by the make up of those that serve.95 In an address delivered to the University of Cambridge Law Society on 18th November, 1920 Lord Justice Scrutton accurately observed:
+random and results in juries that do not always have an equal gender make-up.
+Others have suggested that the decision-making process inevitably is affected by the make-up of those that serve.
+90 In an address delivered to the University of Cambridge Law Society on 18 November 1920 Lord Justice Scrutton accurately observed:

-"The habits you are trained in, the people with whom you mix, lead to your having a certain class of ideas of such a nature that, when you have to deal with other ideas, you do not give as sound and accurate judgements as you would wish."
-96
+The habits you are trained in, the people with whom you mix, lead to your having a certain class of ideas of such a nature that, when you have to deal with other ideas, you do not give as sound and accurate judgements as you would wish.

-Clearly, in various panels set up in the islands (as elsewhere) women are viewed as making a particular contribution and it is notable that it is a mandatory requirement for at least one panel member to be a woman, for example, in Jersey's Youth Court97 or in cases involving children in Guernsey.
+Clearly, in various panels set up in the Islands (as elsewhere) women are viewed as making a particular contribution and it is notable that it is a mandatory requirement for at least one panel member to be a woman, for example, in Jersey's Youth Court or in cases involving children in Guernsey.

-Whatever one's views are of the merits of the various arguments, at the very least it is important to keep an eye on a system to the extent that it does not, in general terms, reflect the community that it serves and to question why this might be the case.98 Further, the idea that diversity might have to come at the cost of "dumbing down" (which in fact has not been suggested by anyone interviewed for the purpose of this paper) should receive short shrift.
-As Jane McNeill QC once politely remarked:99
+Whatever one's views are of the merits of the various arguments, at the very least it is important to keep an eye on a system to the extent that it does not, in general terms, reflect the community that it serves and to question why this might be the case.
+Further, the idea that diversity might have to come at the cost of 'dumbing down' (which in fact has not been suggested by anyone interviewed for the purpose of this paper) should receive short shrift.
+As Jane McNeill QC once politely remarked: October 2015

-"It is patronising to under-represented groups to send a message that their inclusion in appropriate numbers can be achieved only by changing the eligibility thresholds."
+It is patronising to under-represented groups to send a message that their inclusion in appropriate numbers can be achieved only by changing the eligibility thresholds.

+IV.
 The Importance of Training

-Jurats, who are lay people and do not have the formal legal training of a professional Judge, have a particular and definite contribution to make to the legal process, as has already been touched upon above.
+Jurats, who are lay people and do not have the formal legal training of a professional judge, have a particular and definite contribution to make to the legal process, as has already been touched upon above.
 The fact that they tend to have no or little legal training is arguably a very important characteristic.
-Some for example might argue that such lay involvement is more likely to inject popular values into decision-making than that rendered by a professional Judge; a point already made in Harrison v AG100 and indeed addressed as far back as the 1847 Report of the Criminal Commissioners who record an instance of two Jurats preferring a more lenient sentence than that which was known to Jersey law.101 Nevertheless, it would be naïve and - in an era, that espouses
+Some, for example, might argue that such lay involvement is more likely to inject popular values into decision-making than that rendered by a professional judge; a point

-95 See generally Griffiths "The Politics of the Judiciary" Fontana Books, 1977.

-96 Quoted by Griffiths ibid. at p.
-174.

-97 See article 11 and the schedule to the Criminal Justice (Young Offenders) (Jersey) Law 1994.
-Currently the Panel consists of 8 women and 3 men with another appointment awaited.
-Note also the mandatory retirement age of 60 in contrast to that of Jurats.

-98 Surprisingly, there are no available figures for the number of women that practise as Jersey lawyers but it is estimated to be about 25%.
-It is possible that that the electoral college (being dominated by men) is self-perpetuating.
+- 90 See generally J.A.G.
+Griffiths, The Politics of the Judiciary (London: Fontana Books, 1977). - 91 Quoted by Griffiths, ibid. at 174. - 92 See article 11 and the schedule to the Criminal Justice (Young Offenders) (Jersey) Law 1994.
+Currently the Panel consists of eight women and three men with another appointment awaited.
+Note also the mandatory retirement age of 60 in contrast to that of Jurats. - 93 Surprisingly, there are no available figures for the number of women that practise as Jersey lawyers but it is estimated to be about 25 per cent.
+It is possible that the electoral college (being dominated by men) is self-perpetuating.
 Alternatively, that women are for some reason not attracted to the post of Jurat or feel unable to take up such post.
-Greater research into this area would be welcomed.

-99 Counsel Magazine, July 2005 at p.4.
+Greater research into this area would be welcomed. - 94 Counsel Magazine, July 2005, 4.